Maagikaaa/maagikaaa/README.md

 ---

 ### 🌟 Fun Fact
-I love turning old tech into fun projects—like reviving old laptops, creating emulators, and exploring the limits of Linux and web dev!
+I love turning old tech into fun projects, like reviving old laptops, creating emulators, and exploring the limits of Linux and web dev!